clarindaho/ho_shin_eecs338_finalproject/README.md

 		- 1D ship array
 			- Contains all the ships of the same type on the player's board
 			- One array for each type
-			- Future update: combine all ship type arrays to one single array
 		- 2D int array map
 			- Contains the current state of the board
 			- Values